bskari/pi-rc/README.md

 the RC car to see if it responds.
 Once it does, it will save the image and the command that caused the car to move.

-To run this search, you'll need a computer with a webcam with `gstreamer` installed.
-There are two versions of gstreamer available, and some computers might only have access to one or the other.
-Try running this first command (as root):
+To run this search, you'll need a computer with a webcam with `streamer` installed, or a Raspberry Pi with a camera module.
+To install streamer, run:

-    apt-get install gstreamer1.0
+    apt-get install streamer

 and if that doesn't work, try this second one (also as root):